Raytr0/EventOps-AI-application/README.md

 ## Deliverable 2 Foundation Prototype

 This deliverable implements the **four core system requirements**:
 1. **RAG Pipeline (Event Knowledge Base):** The `data/` directory contains 9 Markdown files acting as our knowledge base.
-We use LangChain's `MemoryVectorStore` with OpenAI Embeddings to retrieve documents dynamically.
+We use LangChain's `MemoryVectorStore` with Google's Embeddings to retrieve documents dynamically.
 2. **Multi-Step Workflow:** Powered by `@langchain/google-genai`, the agent reasons over constraints and explicitly asks clarification questions if conflicts are found between user input and venue policies.
 3. **Event Context and State Tracking:** Handled in memory.
 The system records the initial form submission and stores the conversation history to allow multiple turns of clarifications before generating a final itinerary.
 4. **Structured Artifact Output:** Outputs are dynamically generated structured JSON objects based on the retrieved context and resolved constraints.